-Trump once again brings up Hillary Clinton
+Trump questions whether Clinton coordinated with Russians

 Trump is referring to an opposition research document that was compiled on him during the election, and it includes unverified allegations that the Russian government has compromising personal and financial information about the President.

-The dossier, both in regard to its allegations and the motivations behind its compilation, has become an explosive political issue.
-Fusion GPS efforts researching Trump were first funded by his Republican foes, and Democrats, including the law firm for Clinton's campaign and the Democratic National Committee, began paying the research firm later on, after Trump became the presumptive nominee.
+The dossier -- because of its allegations and questions surrounding its origin -- has become an explosive political issue.
+Fusion GPS' efforts researching Trump were first funded by his Republican foes during the primary campaign.
+The law firm for Clinton's campaign and the Democratic National Committee picked up the tab once Trump became the clear favorite to win the nomination.
+After that switch, Fusion GPS hired a former British spy to put together the dossier on Trump's ties to Russia.

 Trump has frequently criticized his own Justice Department over its handling of the investigation into Clinton's email use as secretary of state.